LuxAter/Tabula/docs/main.md

-@func bool Foo(int a)
+@func Foo bool Foo(int a)
-  This is a function that calls @ref fun:bar and uses that, by passing `a`.
-We will try to make it multi line and see what happens?
-I dont think that it will work very nicly.
+  This is a **function** that will take an `int` and return a `bool`.
+It does this through a very fun process.
   @param a int
-    Test parameter.
-Lets try to have a very long description in the parmeter and see what happens then?
-Mabey add a parameter to this parameter?
+    This is the random parmeter, it does *things*.
-    @param b void
+  @param b bool
-      Haha I think that this will work!
+    This does not exist.
+But it dosent realy matter.
   @return bool
-    Randomized boolean value.
+    This function returns a boolean.

+@func Bar int Bar(double a)
+  This is a different function, it is called by @ref func:Foo.
+  @param a double
+    This parameter is converted to an integer.
+  @return int
+    Returns an `int` representation of the `double` passed to the function.